josephcoombe/moveit_tutorials/doc/ros_visualization/visualization_tutorial.rst

   catkin build
   . ~/ws_moveit/devel/setup.bash

-*(NOTE: If you don't use the catkin package, simply replace 'catkin build' with 'catkin_make')*
+*(NOTE: If you don't use the catkin_tools package, simply replace 'catkin build' with 'catkin_make')*

 This tutorial does **not** require you to actually have a PR2 robot, it just needs a set of working robot model files.